cepdnaclk/projects.ce.pdn.ac.lk/docs/documentation/how-to-add-a-project.md

 ### Special Configurations

 These projects will be automatically added into [https://projects.ce.pdn.ac.lk]().
-If you like to show more details about your project on this site, you can fill the parameters in the file, _/docs/index.json_
+If you like to show more details about your project on this site, you can fill the parameters in the file, _/docs/index.json_ (Note: Different templates may have different sets of parameters, as requested by the course coordinators)

 ```
 {